FAA moves slowly on Type Certification of drones

 The FAA is suggesting to certify some drones under Part 21, which is a category reserved for “aircraft that would be eligible for a standard airworthiness certificate but for which certification standards do not exist due to their unique, novel, or unusual design features,” reports AV Web.

 For the most part, this is a procedural move that provides the agency with a slot for which to consider certification applications for various designs to meet an ever-growing range of new use-cases for unmanned aircraft.
-Many of the submitted comments focussed on safety but also on flexible access to Drone Technology.
+Many of the submitted comments focussed on safety but also on flexible access to drone technology.

 Why does China comment on Type Certification of drones?